Pretty Good Measurement for Radiomics: A Quantum-Inspired Multi-Class Classifier for Lung Cancer Subtyping and Prostate Cancer Risk Stratification: Materials and Methods

 For the NSCLC study, our experimentation utilized the identical feature-selected and harmonized data splits from the original study (comprising 10 repetitions).
 This framework was applied to three distinct classification tasks with varying histopathological granularity---namely, \textbf{4-class} (SCC, ADC, LCC, NOS), \textbf{3-class} (SCC, ADC, LCC), and \textbf{binary} (SCC vs.~ADC) datasets---as detailed in Subsection~\ref{subsubsec:NSCLC_dataset_details}.
 For each classification task, we implemented an optimization protocol consisting of 10 repetitions of the grid search with stratified 5-fold cross-validation on the training set to determine the optimal hyperparameters (optimizing for AUC), using the parameter space detailed in Table~\ref{tab:grid_space}.
 The optimized model was then evaluated on the independent test set.
 To ensure statistical stability, performance metrics were first averaged across the ten iterations of the 5-fold cross-validation within each split, and then the final results were obtained by averaging these values across all ten splits.\\

 For the prostate cancer dataset, the experimental protocol was designed to ensure full consistency with the benchmarking ensemble model by adopting the exact 30 stratified train/test splits (80/20 ratio) established in the reference study by Pasini~\textit{et al.}~\cite{Pasini2025}.
 This approach enabled the use of pre-calculated feature frequency data from 30 iterations of the LASSO selection process, replicating the 13 feature subsets employed in the original experimentation.
-These subsets include eleven frequency-based groups (generated using thresholds from $\geq 90\%$ down to $0\%$, including an additional $5\%$ threshold) and two specialized subsets: the \textit{finetuning} subset (features with selection frequency between $30\%$ and $70\%$, uncorrelated with the most robust features) and the \textit{features7030r} subset (a union of \textit{finetuning} and \textit{features70}).